sapo/Ink-doc/README.md

 Read the full documentation here: [http://ink.sapo.pt](http://ink.sapo.pt)

 ## This repository is used for Inks documentation only
 If you find any inaccuracies or problems in our documentation this is the place to get them fixed.
+Check there are already any issues reporting the problem you detected or if you feel you can fx it yourself just fork this repo and go for it.
-We'll only accept pull request related to the documentation on this branch.
+Please bear in mind that we'll only accept pull request related to the documentation on the **develop** branch of this repository.

 ## Installing Jekyll and required build tools